ismaildawoodjee/GreatEx/README.md

     .\airflow_conn.ps1

-Or if using a Linux machine, run the Bash script below:
+Or if using a Linux machine, run the Bash script below (this will ask you for your `sudo` password):

     ./airflow_conn.sh